aleceress/aleceress.github.io/_projects/1_project.md

 To identify dependencies between traits and emotions and traits and sentiment, I used the following statistics.

-- __Chi squared__: The chi-squared test is a statistical test that is used to compare the __observed frequencies__ of events or categories in a sample to the __expected frequencies__ of those events or categories based on some theoretical expectation.
+- __Chi Squared__: the Chi Squared test is a statistical test that is used to compare the __observed frequencies__ of events or categories in a sample to the __expected frequencies__ of those events or categories based on some theoretical expectation.
 It is used to determine whether there is a __significant difference__ between the observed frequencies and the expected frequencies, and can be used to test hypotheses about a population.

   I used the chi-squared test to compare the number of posts classified as positive or negative, or the number of posts classified with a particular emotion versus all the others, in the presence or absence of a particular trait.
 The comparison was conducted using a contingency table with one degree of freedom, so the expected frequencies were computed based on the marginal sums under the assumption of independence.

   The __p-value__ in a chi-squared test is a measure of the probability that the differences between the observed and expected frequencies could have occurred by chance.
 A small p-value suggests that the observed differences are statistically significant and not likely due to chance alone, while a large p-value suggests that the observed differences are likely due to chance and are not statistically significant.

   I didn't include all the computed __p-values__ in this discussion because I found the following measure more intuitive.
-If you are interested in computation and results you can find them [here](https://github.com/aleceress/mbti_sentiment/blob/master/aggregate_analysis.ipynb), in the github repository in which I included all the code for this project.
+If you are interested in computation and results you can find them [here](https://github.com/aleceress/mbti_sentiment/blob/master/aggregate_analysis.ipynb), in the GitHub repository in which I included all the code for this project.

-- __Odds Ratio__: The odds ratio is a __measure of the relationship__ between two events or categories in a study.
+- __Odds Ratio__: the odds ratio is a __measure of the relationship__ between two events or categories in a study.
 It is used to compare the odds of an event occurring in one group to the odds of the event occurring in another group.
   I  computed the odds ratio to compare the odds of scoring _negative_ (or with a particular emotion) having one trait to the odds of doing so not having it (therefore, having the opposite one).
 An odds ratio greater than 1 indicates that the event is more likely to occur in the first group compared to the second group, while an odds ratio less than 1 indicates that the event is less likely to occur in the first group compared to the second group.
 You can find the _odds ratio_ with its _p values_ and the consequent interpretation in the caption of the following graphs.